cmabastar/audit-trigger/README.md

 http://wiki.postgresql.org/wiki/Audit_trigger_91plus

-This fork supports JSONB, daily tables, and real-time updates using NOTIFY/LISTEN.
-It is suitable for production use.
+This fork supports JSONB and usage of partitioned tables.

+Test on PG11.